microsoft/fhir-server/docs/artifactStore/ArtifactStore.md

 # Other

 1. Converter API: Current behavior of Converter API will not be changed.
-But the settings will be re-organized
+But the settings will be re-organized, and "Conversation" section maybe will be replaced by "Artifact store".

-*Describe any impact to privacy, localization, globalization, deployment, back-compat, SOPs, ISMS, etc.*